 What should you do if you suspect an animal is being abused?
 Most towns have an animal control officer.
 They are the first line of contact.
-Or, if your town doesn't have an animal control officer, call your local police department.
+If your town doesn't have an animal control officer, call your local police department.
 You should also consider calling the police if a neighbor is threatening to harm your pet.
 In some places, written or verbal threats are considered criminal harassments and are subject to potential misdemeanors.
 If threats are continuous, you may even be able to secure a restraining order.

 Before reporting a suspected case of animal abuse, it's important to recognize what constitutes abuse.
 In some cases, owners neglect their animals not because they want to be deliberately cruel but because they don’t know any better.
 In either case, they cause pain and suffering to the animal, and as such, the abuse should be reported.
 The following may be signs of abuse and neglect: